Complexity theory of orbit closure intersection for tensors: reductions, completeness, and graph isomorphism hardness: Introduction

-\paragraph{Orbit equality and the complexity class $\TIclass$.} Many problems involving isomorphisms of algebraic structures or matrix spaces can be either directly presented as orbit equality problems, or reduced to them in a straightforward manner.
-For example, the isomorphism problem for modules over an algebra~\cite{BROOKSBANK20084020} is the orbit equality problem for the action of $\GL_n$ on the space $\left(\mathbb{F}^{n \times n}\right)^{\oplus m}$ of matrix tuples given by known as the \emph{simultaneous conjugation} action.
-The study of the complexity theory of orbit equality problems for general linear groups, their products, and other classical groups was pioneered by Grochow and Qiao and has seen tremendous recent progress over the past years~\cite{DBLP:journals/siamcomp/GrochowQ23,DBLP:conf/stacs/GrochowQT21,DBLP:conf/coco/GalesiGPS23,DBLP:conf/innovations/ChenGQTZ24,DBLP:journals/corr/abs-2306-16317}.
+\paragraph*{Orbit equality and the complexity class $\TIclass$} Many problems involving isomorphisms of algebraic structures or matrix spaces can be either directly presented as orbit equality problems, or reduced to them in a straightforward manner.
+For example, the isomorphism problem for modules over a finitely generated algebra~\cite{DBLP:conf/issac/ChistovIK97,BROOKSBANK20084020,Sergeichuk-Canonical} is the orbit equality problem for the action of $\GL_n$ on the space $\left(\mathbb{F}^{n \times n}\right)^{\oplus m}$ of matrix tuples given by known as the \emph{simultaneous conjugation} action.
+The study of the complexity theory of orbit equality problems for general linear groups, their products, and other classical groups was pioneered by Grochow and Qiao and has seen tremendous recent progress over the past years~\cite{DBLP:journals/siamcomp/GrochowQ23,DBLP:journals/toct/GrochowQ24,DBLP:conf/stacs/GrochowQT21,DBLP:conf/coco/GalesiGPS23,DBLP:conf/innovations/ChenGQTZ24,DBLP:conf/stoc/GrochowQ25,DBLP:conf/stoc/GrochowQSS25}.
 Similarly to how graph isomorphism is central for the isomorphism problems of discrete structures, it has become clear that many orbit equality problems for classical groups and various algebraic isomorphism problems can be reduced to the basic problem of \emph{$3$-tensor isomorphism}, which is the orbit equality problem for the standard action of $\GL_{n_1} \times \GL_{n_2} \times \GL_{n_3}$ on 3-tensors in~$\mathbb{F}^{n_1} \otimes \mathbb{F}^{n_2} \otimes \mathbb{F}^{n_3}$,

 Accordingly, as an analogue of~$\GIclass$ the complexity class~$\TIclass$ has been introduced, which contains all problems that are polynomially reducible to the $3$-tensor isomorphism problem for tensors over a field~$\bbF$, and it plays a foundational role in the theory.
 Recent work has also studied this complexity class when restricted to classical groups such as the orthogonal or unitary subgroups.
+In addition, group equality problems involving symmetric groups and general linear groups over finite fields are studied in coding theory and cryptography in the context of code equivalence problems~\cite{DBLP:journals/corr/abs-2011-04611,DBLP:journals/dcc/ReijndersST24,DBLP:journals/dcc/DAlconzo24}.